+Okay, now let’s talk about how to do it.
 The first method is to wax that hair all off.

-Now, let’s just assume that you are doing this at home.
+Let’s just assume that you are doing this at home.
 If you aren’t, you can pretty much just stop reading here and go straight to your waxing clinic, and everything will be done for you.

 Make sure you have all the materials beforehand.
 A Honeybee kit is a great, inexpensive all-in-1 product made just for this reason.

 - Take a shower and clean your privates and crack thoroughly with body wash.
 Dry off.